 Federal Bonus Depreciation

-Under the Small Business Jobs Act of 2010 (P.L.
-111-240), taxpayers are entitled to an additional depreciation deduction under I.R.C. § 168(k), in the placed-in-service year equal to 50% of the adjusted basis of "qualified property."
-The property must be placed in service on or before December 31, 2010, and for certain longer production period property placed in service on or before December 31, 2011.
+The Small Business Jobs Act of 2010 (P.L.
+111-240), extends the additional first-year depreciation deduction (“bonus depreciation”) under I.R.C. § 168(k) to property placed in service on or before December 31, 2010, and for certain longer production period property placed in service on or before December 31, 2011.
 Under 2002 legislation, Massachusetts decoupled from bonus depreciation allowed under I.R.C. § 168(k), as amended and in effect for the current year.
 Therefore, Massachusetts does not adopt this additional depreciation deduction.

 For more information, see:

 Transportation Fringe Benefits

 Based on IRS's Revenue Procedure/inflation adjustment formula, the Massachusetts exclusion amount for tax year 2010 is $230 per month for employer-provided parking and $120 per month for employer-provided combined transit pass and commuter highway vehicle transportation benefits, including transit pass and employer-provided vanpool benefits that are a reduction in salary.

 - for the months of March through December, 2009 and all of tax year 2010 - The American Recovery and Reinvestment Act of 2009 (P.L.
 111-5 or "ARRA") temporarily increases the employer-provided combined transit pass and commuter highway vehicle transportation benefits to $230 per month.